 Rice Creek Chain of Lakes Park Reserve, Centerville

 The largest Park in Anoka County at 5,500 acres, Rice Creek also has some of the best paddling in the Twin Cities.
-While it offers just a teeny amount of natural surface trails (right around Wargo Nature Center), there’s a network of paved trails throughout the Park hikers and runners share with bikers.
+While it offers just a teeny amount of natural surface hiking trails (right around Wargo Nature Center), there’s a network of paved trails throughout the Park hikers and runners share with bikers.
 Click here for the Chain of Lakes summer trails map.

 Riverfront Regional Park, Fridley